Crowdfunding

 • Research country-specific cooperative laws (Germany has strong cooperative frameworks)

-• Open small-ticket investment rounds (€100+) alongside larger investors
+• Open small-ticket investment rounds (€100+) alongside larger investors to democratize access

 • Build community support before launching crowdfunding campaign